oiraqi/academix/README.md

 **VPAA**: Dear colleagues, I am delighted to announce the launching of yet another software, dedicated to Quality Assurance.
 You will receive instructions explaining how to copy your sections from the LMS to the new Quality Assurance software, as well as how to export some material to include in your course portfolios.

 ## Opportunity
 We can have an endless stream of such stories, let alone accounting, payroll, HR, puchasing, inventory, etc. Do they sound familiar?
 Does your institution too use a plethora of disconnected software systems, causing information redundancy and inconsistency?
-And with all these systems, does your institution still have most of its processes paper-based?
-Are you fed up with this situation?
+And with all these systems, are most of processes still paper-based?
+Are you fed up with the resulting lack of efficiency and agility?

 Do you dream of one ultimate system that replaces them all?
-A *single source of truth* where information is *never entered twice*, while being readily available anytime, anywhere?
+A *single source of truth* where information is *never entered twice*, while remaining readily available anytime, anywhere?

 Welcome To Academix: The Ultimate, All-in-one ERP for Higher-Ed Institutions!